Josh Lowe Preview, Player Props: Rays vs. Mariners

 Josh Lowe At The Plate

-- Lowe has an RBI in 45 of 111 games this year, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Lowe has picked up an RBI in 40.2% of his games this year, with more than one RBI in 14.3% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.